 My painting style has evolved quite a bit as I have been searching for my own authentic voice and for my preferred way of working.
 First I created semi-abstract paintings based upon my experience of the landscape.
 Then, with a fondness for the painting process in it’s own right, I turned to non-objective painting which I found freeing and exhilarating.

 I have an endless curiosity for intimate spaces and the interrelationships between things.
 I love nothing better than the ecclectic contents of personal trinket boxes; collections of fresh and decaying flowers, laces and ribbons, scraps of paper and fabric, collected shells, stones, leaves and twigs.
 This is a childhood habit which continues to this day.
-My curiosity is piqued during times of solitude spent in the garden, on a country walk, or by the water’s edge.
+My curiosity is piqued especially during times of solitude spent revelling in the abstract intricacies of nature in my garden, on a country walk, or by the water’s edge.

 And in my studio too, through a process of painted layers, drips and the drawn line, I am able to express and explore my own feelings and perceptions.
 I eagerly search out the fascinating and often intimate and delicate interrelationships of form, texture, colour and line which have always so captivated my curiosity.